ssuresh1228/DevOps-notes/basic-notes/pres-ansible-architecture.md

 - File that contains a list of _all_ managed nodes
 	- Users can group machines as requires
 - Common file formats: ini, YAML

 >[!tip]
->Ansible can work on _multiple systems at the same time by selecting *portions* of hosts_ in the inventory
+>- Ansible can work on _multiple systems at the same time by selecting *portions* of hosts_ in the inventory
+>
+>- default location: `/etc/ansible/hosts`

 ---
 # Playbooks